 Even the biggest detractors have come around.
 Nine out of 10 central banks are exploring digital currencies and analysts at JPMorgan have dubbed crypto a ‘preferred alternative asset class.’

 Facebook rebranded to Meta; Twitter, Spotify, TikTok and Instagram are integrating NFTs, while Google and Microsoft are each dipping their toes into Web 3.0.

-In the long run, it appears that the proliferation of the financial internet is a function of time, rather than central bank policy.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+In the long run, it appears that the proliferation of the financial internet is a function of time, rather than central bank policy.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action